dret/spec-1/registry/spec.md

 This will retrieve the metadata for the latest version of a Resource.
-This can be considered an alias for `/GROUPs/ID/RESOURCEs/RESOURCEID/versions/VERSION?meta` where `VERSION` is the latest version value.
+This can be considered an alias for `/GROUPs/ID/RESOURCEs/RESOURCEID/versions/VERSIONID?meta` where `VERSIONID` is the latest version value.

 The request MUST be of the form: